CompuTec/computec-docs/processforce_versioned_docs/version-2.0/user-guide/system-initialization/authorizations.md

 ## Authorization Levels

-Each ProcessForce-related function can be assigned one of the following access levels:
+Each CompuTec ProcessForce-related function can be assigned one of the following access levels:

 - **Full Authorization**: Create, modify, and post documents.
 - **Read Only**: View content without making changes.